toptensoftware/nvpatch/readme.md

 export symbols `NvOptimusEnablement` and `AmdPowerXpressRequestHighPerformance` as required to enable the discreet GPU on some machines (mainly laptops)

+Originally written to be used with the game [Sector's Edge](https://sectorsedge.com) it should work with any x64 Windows application.

 ## Installation and Usage

 To install: